DoctorKhan/best_practices/README.md

 ## Branch Management
 1. **Branch Structure**
-   - Maintain three branches: main, development, and testing.
+   - Maintain three branches: main, staging, and development.
 2. **Testing Branch**
    - The testing branch should initially fail tests.
    - Once all tests pass, merge the testing branch into development.